Jordi Cruyff: Barcelona

+Indonesia

+On 25 February 2025, Football Association of Indonesia (PSSI) chairman, Erick Thohir announced that Cruyff was appointed as the new technical advisor of the Indonesia national football team.

 Managerial career

-In his first full season as head coach in season 2017–18, Cruyff led Maccabi Tel Aviv to Toto Cup glory, oversaw a second-place league finish and secured European qualification for a sixth successive year since he joined the club in 2012.
+In his first full season as head coach in the 2017–18 season, Cruyff led Maccabi Tel Aviv to Toto Cup glory, oversaw a second-place league finish and secured European qualification for a sixth successive year since he joined the club in 2012.
 At the start of that campaign, he successfully guided the team through four qualifying rounds to reach the UEFA Europa League group stage.
 At the end of the season, he announced his intention to leave the club to begin new experiences.

 On 8 August 2018, Cruyff was appointed as the manager of Chinese Super League side Chongqing Dangdai Lifan.
 In 2019, he led the club to their best start in Super League history but decided to not renew his contract, and left the club at the end of the season.

-On 3 January 2020, Cruyff reached an agreement to become manager of the Ecuador national football team.

-On 23 July 2020 Cruyff resigned from his position.
+On 3 January 2020, Cruyff reached an agreement to become manager of the Ecuador national side.
+On 23 July 2020, Cruyff resigned from his position.
 This came after several major leadership changes in the Ecuadorian Football Federation.
 Ecuador did not play any matches or hold any training camps in his time as head coach, due to the COVID-19 pandemic.

 On 14 August 2020, Cruyff was appointed as the manager of Chinese Super League club Shenzhen FC.